 Scavenger Hunt Addition

-This activity will help students use their own strategies to solve basic addition problems and explain in their own words how they got the answers.
+- Students will be able to use their own strategies to solve basic addition problems and explain, in their own words, how they got the answers.

 - Invite the students to come together into a group.

 - Ask the students if they have ever done a scavenger hunt.
 Call on a few students to explain scavenger hunts that they have done in the past.